scrollwm/scrollfx/README.md

 * Animations: *scroll* supports very customizable animations.

-* Content scaling: The content of individual Wayland windows can be scaled independently of the general output scale.
+* Content scaling: The content of individual windows can be scaled independently of the general output scale.

 * Overview and Jump modes: You can see an overview of the desktop and work